entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is ?.
+The coding of *Eurycaraspis incilis* should be revised from - to ?.

 498. Medial recess of the posteroventral mydome: (0) absent; (1) present.

 > King *et al*.
 (2017), Character 89; Castiello (2018), Character 91; Zhu Y. *et al*.
 (2022), Character 504; Brazeau *et al*.
 (2023), Character 94.